 Oil Pollution Treatment: Nano-CarboScavengers

 Awarded $170,000 in July 2015.

-Led by Bioengineering Assistant Professor Dipanjan Pan, the team will continue developing and optimizing a Nano-CarboScavenger (NCS), a particle designed to attract oil for easy removal from water.
+Led by Bioengineering Associate Professor Dipanjan Pan, the team continued developing and optimizing a Nano-CarboScavenger (NCS), a particle designed to attract oil for easy removal from water.

 Cooking with the Sun: Stored Solar Stove